patatepartie/local_apt/README.md

 ### `local_apt_repository` lwrp
 #### Actions
 * :add - Adds a repository to the apt source list which serves packages from `directory` and its subdirectories
-* :update - Regenerates the repository's packages list and update apt-get
 * :remove - Removes the apt source list but not `directory`

 #### Attribute Parameters
 * repo_name - Name of the apt source list file
 * directory - Directory containing the packages to serve
+* packages_locations - Directories containing packages that will be linked from `directory` and served

 # License & Authors